jamjpan/Cargo/README.md

 - broadcast requests and vehicles in real time, and
 - simulate the ground-truth movement of the vehicles.

-The Simulator uses an in-memory sqlite3 database to record the ground-truth state.
-The database is created per problem instance, and is destroyed when the simulation ends.
-It is never saved to disk.
-Only the Simulator has write-access to the database.

 ### Solution

 todo